Death of candidate in Minn. House race triggers special election next year

 Minnesota has experienced the death of a candidate in the middle of a campaign before.
 In 2002, Democratic Sen. Paul Wellstone was killed in a plane crash, and Democrats hurriedly nominated former vice president Walter Mondale to replace him.

 That led to confusion about ballots already cast for Wellstone, which, to Democrats’ detriment, were not counted for Mondale.
-The state subsequently changed the law, requiring a new election if a “major party” candidate died within 79 days of Election Day.
-The old problem — what to do with votes for a dead candidate — was gone, because the parties no longer would replace that candidate on the ballot.
+The state subsequently changed the law, requiring a new election if a “major party” candidate dies within 79 days of Election Day.
+The old problem — what to do with votes for a dead candidate — was gone because the parties no longer would replace that candidate on the ballot.
 It would be settled by a special election.

+The election law, passed in 2013, may face legal scrutiny.
+The date of federal elections has been set at the first Tuesday of November for nearly 150 years, by Congress.
+If Minnesota’s law, never tested, were superseded, votes that started being cast last week might be tallied; if seated, the winner would serve for a month before a special election.

-The Legal Marijuana Now Party, a 22-year old left-wing party, was able to gain “major party” status based on 2018 results.
+The Legal Marijuana Now Party, a 22-year-old left-wing party, was able to gain “major party” status based on 2018 results.
 Minnesota grants “major party” status to any party that gets more than 5 percent of the vote in the previous election, and in 2018, as Democrats swept Minnesota’s statewide races, 5.3 percent of voters opted for the Legal Marijuana Now Party’s candidate for state auditor.

-That created a problem for Democrats this year, and the party filed a Federal Election Commission complaint against Weeks, whose social media posts suggested that he supported Republicans, and who was not filing required paperwork about his finances.
+That created a problem for Democrats this year, and the party filed a Federal Election Commission complaint against Weeks, whose social media posts suggested that he supported Republicans and who was not filing required paperwork about his finances.

 Craig issued a statement this week about Weeks.

-“I was deeply saddened to hear the tragic news of Adam Weeks’s passing earlier this week.
-Cheryl and I are praying for the Weeks family during this difficult time,” Craig said.
+“I was deeply saddened to hear the tragic news of Adam Weeks’s passing earlier this week,” Craig said, adding that she and her spouse, Cheryl Greene, were “praying for the Weeks family during this difficult time.”